 People often have incorrect ideas about what evidence does and doesn’t include.
 While many people assume that evidence needs to be physical, only some pieces of evidence are actually tangible objects, such as photographs of injuries or video footage capturing abuse on tape.
 Evidence can also take the form of medical records or witness testimony supplied by a resident, family member or staff member at the nursing home.

-Get Legal Help from a Philadelphia Pressure Sore Injury Lawyer
+Get Legal Help from a Bed Sores Lawyer in Philadelphia

 An attorney who has experience handling nursing home abuse cases will know what types of evidence to look for, and how to formulate the strongest, most compelling argument based on the facts and pieces of evidence that are available.
 Being represented by a skilled Philadelphia nursing home neglect attorney increases your chance of successfully presenting your case in court, or negotiating a settlement that accurately and fairly provides for the victim’s medical expenses.

-If you’re worried that your mother or father developed a bedsore or other injury due to nursing home abuse, such as a pelvic fracture from a nursing home slip and fall accident, consult with a personal injury lawyer as soon as possible, before the injury worsens.
-For a free legal consultation, call the Wieand Law Firm, LLC at (800) 481-5206 immediately.
+If you’re worried that your mother or father developed a bedsore or other injury due to nursing home abuse, such as a pelvic fracture from a nursing home slip and fall accident, consult with a nursing home lawyer in Philadelphia, PA as soon as possible, before the injury worsens.
+For a free legal consultation with PA nursing home lawyers, call the Wieand Law Firm, LLC at (888) 789-3161 immediately.

 *Disclaimer: This article is for informational purposes.
 It is not legal advice and should not be used as legal advice.
 The Wieand Law Firm, LLC is based in Philadelphia, PA, and is proud to serve clients throughout Pennsylvania and New Jersey.*